 Consider applying for the Governor’s Teaching Fellows (GTF) program.
-The Summer Symposium Program involves total immersion in techniques for improving teaching, student engagement, and assessment as well as the completion of a pedagogical project.
-Participants receive a stipend for each day of full participation on campus to assist with expenses.
+The Academic Year Symposium Program involves total immersion in techniques for improving teaching, student engagement, and assessment as well as the completion of a pedagogical project.
+Participants attend three-day symposia held six times over the academic year, while also engaging in instructional improvement projects on their home campuses.
+Participants receive a stipend for each day of full participation to assist with expenses.
 Lodging is provided by the Governor’s Teaching Fellows Program.
 Any full-time, regular Augusta University faculty member* may apply.

 In addition to the professional growth GTF fosters, fellows experience an environment that facilitates dynamic, constructive exchanges of ideas, leaving them rejuvenated and with a renewed sense of purpose.